anujasalvi/Portfolio/final_proj_p3.md

-# Final Project: Part 3
+# Final Project: Final Draft

 <p>Extending on part 1 and part 2 of the final project.
 The outline and data are the same as part 1.</p>
 <details>